In this edition of our Insight Masterclass sessions, we speak with mastering engineer Chris Pavey and discuss those common mixing encounters!

 Yes this one again… I’m sure you have all come across the ‘Loudness War’.
 Its a lot better than it was and due to recent changes in loudness management across various streaming platforms, artists are coming to understand that pushing a track to the max doesn’t always create a pleasurable listening experience.

 Lots of mix engineers mix into a limiter, and i’m not telling you not to do that, however it can result in a mix thats crushed and lifeless when pushed to hard.
-I always ask that the mix be bounced with the master/mix bus processing bypassed.
+I consistently request that the mix be bounced with bypassed master/mix bus processing.
 But I also add that they are welcome to send me the mix with the processing too, so I can hear the sound they were going after.
 I am then able to achieve a level of loudness that suits the material and still leaves dynamic content and feel in the track.